Subspace CLI (Recommended)

 Installation

 Subspace CLI is in alpha.
 Please feel free to file bug reports on our GitHub issues.
-Subspace CLI is still in alpha.

 Download Binaries